mlemoine28/whatgame2play2/README.md

 ## 📝 In the future, I plan to implement:

-*Filtering - After performing a search, adjust the search without having to make a brand new one.
+<strong> *Filtering </strong>- After performing a search, adjust the search without having to make a brand new one.
 Ex: Sort games from newest to oldest; sort games by length; etc. <br>
-*Recommendations - Have game suggestions pop-up, based on games that are added to the playlist. <br>
+<strong>*Recommendations </strong> - Have game suggestions pop-up, based on games that are added to the playlist. <br>
-*Game Prices - Show a list of storefronts with current prices. <br> *Usernames and Community - Create an account to save your list of games, and see your friends profiles and what games they are excited to play!
+<strong>*Game Prices </strong>  - Show a list of storefronts with current prices. <br>
+<strong>*Usernames and Community </strong>  - Create an account to save your list of games, and see your friends profiles and what games they are excited to play!
 <br>
 <br>